aniketpant/aniketpant.github.com/resume/index.md

 --><div class="grid__item three-quarters portable-one-whole push--top" role="main" markdown="1">
 ## About Me

-I am a full stack developer with expertise in front-end, passionate about making the **front-end semantic and understandable**.
+I am a self-taught full stack developer with expertise in front-end, passionate about making the **front-end semantic and understandable**.
 I love to build new applications and fiddling with any new technology out there.
 Currently, I am working with Ruby and experimenting with Rails.

 ## Experience